crowbar/barclamp-crowbar/README.txt

 About this barclamp
 -------------------

-Information for this barclamp is maintained on the Crowbar Framework Wiki: https://github.com/dellcloudedge/crowbar/wiki
+This is the core barclamp!
+Change with caution!